Putin, before vote, unveils 'invincible' nuclear weapons to counter West

 Russian Defence Minister Sergei Shoigu said in a statement after the speech that the new weapons Putin had unveiled meant that NATO’s missile defence shield, in Poland, Romania and Alaska and planned elements in South Korea and Japan was like an umbrella that was full of holes.

-“I don’t know why they would now buy such an ‘umbrella’,” Shoigu said, referring to Seoul and Tokyo.
+“I don’t know why they would now buy such an‘umbrella’,” Shoigu said, referring to Seoul and Tokyo.

 NATO declined immediate comment.